Mauitron/Void-Vault/README.md

 Generated password (N characters): ē₹Įő$[k₩ł∂Ʊ...
 ```
-This is not an interface you don't need to interact with if you don't want to,
+This is not an interface you need to use, it serves no purpose other than
-but it good to know its there if you want to experiment or analyse the
+allowing you to test it out.
+Might help you get a better understanding of
-behavior of the program.
+the programs behavior.

 And I know I am repeating myself, but the fundamental security model is important
 to understand. the same input will always produce the same output, meaning: